 The group met for first time at the EURA conference in Tilburg in June 2018; a second session was organized in Dublin, in the occasion of the 2019 EURA conference.
 More to follow soon.

-At the moment, the group is working on the production of an edited book, aiming at providing a critical and updated state of the art on urban policy throughout EU.
+Recently, the group has published an edited book, aiming at providing a critical and updated state of the art on urban policy throughout EU.